Eric-Wallace-WebHost/reinforcement-learning-notes/README.md

 This repository contains notes on a number of Reinforcement Learning papers and algorithms.
 The main focus is on Deep Reinforcement Learning with papers starting from 2013.

-The basics of Reinforcement Learning are highlighted briefly at the end of this.
 If you are new to the field, I recommend taking a look at David Silver's online course, as well as Berkeley's course on Deep RL.

 # Model Free Reinforcement Learning